 - Shadow Swampert with Mud Shot and Earthquake

 Note: Shadow Salamence, Shadow Dragonite, and Shadow Tyranitar all outperform every other Pokémon in the best counters list.

 How many players does it take to beat Reshiram in Pokémon Go?

-While it is possible for two players with the best conditions to take out Reshiram, you're likely going to need at least three for higher level players.
+While it is technically possible for two players with the best conditions to take out Reshiram, you're likely going to need at least three even for higher level players.
 If you're lower level or lacking the best counters, I'd aim for five or more.